 Master of Arts in Ministry Degree

 The curriculum includes a minimum of 49 credits.
 Eleven core courses span the disciplines of Philosophy, Systematic Theology, Scripture, Church History, Sacramental Theology, and Moral Theology.
 Two electives of at least two credits each are to include one in Spirituality and one in an area of specialization such as Spirituality, Scripture, Catechetics, Liturgy, or care of the sick.
-Students must also complete the Theological Institute’s non-credit Catechetical Certificate, which is based on the Catechism of the Catholic Church, either as a pre-requisite for M.A.M. study, or during the first year of academic formation.
+Students must also complete the Theological Institute for the New Evangelization's non-credit Catechetical Certificate, which is based on the Catechism of the Catholic Church, either as a pre-requisite for M.A.M. study or during the first year of academic formation.

 Transfer credit toward the Master of Arts in Ministry degree is subject to the approval of the Educational Affairs Committee.
 Only courses in which a grade of B or above has been achieved will be considered.
-Core course requirements must be fulfilled at the Theological Institute.
+Core course requirements must be fulfilled the MAM Program at the Pastoral Center.